fmmb/emnlp2015-handbook/README.md

         # this is biblatex actually
         Provides natbib         1

-2. Run Tools->Reconfigure, restart LyX and select the module "Biblatex-citation-styles" from Document->Settings->Modules.
+2. Run `Tools->Reconfigure`, restart LyX and select the module `Biblatex-citation-styles` from `Document->Settings->Modules`.

 3. choose biber for bib processing

-Please take into account that \addbibresource requires an absolute path name
+Please take into account that `\addbibresource` requires an absolute path name

 ## Notes concerning the data coming from softconf